 What is this subject about?

-This new dynamic 2 year A Level course will develop your capabilities and understanding of Graphic Design and how to communicate information and ideas.
+This dynamic A Level course will develop your capabilities and understanding of graphic design and how to communicate information and ideas.
 You will be encouraged to use a wide range of media for both 2D and 3D work and will investigate areas such as:

 - packaging design

 You will learn about commercial processes and materials used in manufacturing a range of graphic products as well as study the work of leading graphic designers.

 Our aim is to feed your imagination and open your eyes to the possibilities of 2 dimensional design and the difference you can make to the world.
 This course is delivered in 2 coursework units over the two years.
 Project work is supported by lectures, demonstrations, professional experience and tutorials.

 What will I study in the first year?

 In the first year you will develop your design skills including sketching, developing and recording ideas and develop your understanding of how to design and make using a variety of approaches and techniques.

 Through a series of activities and short projects you will develop your appreciation of graphic communication, and the use of a range of techniques and processes for commercial production.
 This will include the use of drawing and computer skills to communicate your ideas using CAD/CAM as part of the design process.